ajitnoogler/Devops-Ajits-Learning/Cyber Threats.md

 | **13.
 Ransomware-as-a-Service (RaaS)** | Leased attack kits            | Ransomware provided as a service to cybercriminals. |
 | **14.
 Zero-Day Exploits**    | Unknown vulnerabilities                | Attacks exploiting bugs before they’re patched. |

+APT groups associated with the US are believed to be part of state intelligence and cyber operations units, primarily focused on cyber-espionage, cyber-sabotage, and counterintelligence.

 ---